joinpursuit/AC_4_Web/units/deepdive/lessons/post_requests/post_requests.md

 ### Which one to use

 1. If you need to get publicly available informtion, use the `GET` method.
-1. If you need to send a password (or any other sensitive data), never use the `GET` method or you risk displaying it in the URL bar, which would be very insecure.
+2. If you need to send a password (or any other sensitive data), never use the `GET` method or you risk displaying it in the URL bar, which would be very insecure.
-2. If you want to change the value of any data stored  on the server, use the `POST` method.
+3. If you want to change the value of data stored on the server (based on input from the request) use the `POST` method.

-### On the server side: retrieving the data

-Whichever HTTP method you choose, the server receives a string that will be parsed in order to get the data as a list of key/value pairs.

 ### Handling Post Requests in Express

-In order to handle post requests in express, you will need to install the [body-parser module](https://github.com/expressjs/body-parser).
+In order to handle `post` requests in express, you will need to install the [body-parser module](https://github.com/expressjs/body-parser).
 The body parser provides an easy way for getting the contents of a request's body.

-First, we will install it with npm:
+First, install it with npm:

 ```bash
 npm install --save body-parser
 ```

-Then we will `require` it in our javascript server file, and add tell express to `use` the body parser:
+Then we will `require` it in our javascript server file, and tell express to `use` the body parser:

 ```js
 var express = require('express')